My conveyor belt analogy of life best illustrates human existence. The conveyor belt symbolizes the constant forced forward motion of life.

 - Natural disaster

-Ultimately, all products share the same fate inside a shipping box, regardless of the product type.
-Each product, in a way, symbolizes a variation of the following aspects:
+In the end, all products share the same fate inside a shipping box, no matter what they are.
+Each product, in its own way, represents a unique mix of:

 - Intellect